iconclass/server/src/help/abouta.md

 1978

 - L.D.
 Couprie, Iconclass.
-A Device for the Iconographic Analysis of Art Objects, In: Museum, 30 (1978), pp. 194–98
+A Device for the Iconographic Analysis of Art Objects, In: Museum, 30 (1978), pp. 194–98 {{% pdf 1978_Couprie_museum_international %}}

 1980